Serving Oklahoma & Texas | Doehring Enterprises and Consolidated Investment of Oklahoma, LLC

 • A history of responsible borrowing

 Each lender has its own requirements, so even if one says no, another might say yes.
-Some lenders even specialize in helping borrowers with lower credit scores or limited credit history.
+Some lenders, like helpfulcash.com, even specialize in helping borrowers with lower credit scores or limited credit history.

 What Lenders Look For